PlasmaPy/hack.plasmapy.org/pages/index.md

 the week before the Hack Week on Monday, June 21 and Tuesday, June 22 at 15 UTC (4 pm CET / 11 am EDT / 8 am PDT).

+## Resources

+We have compiled [resources](./resources) that are likely to be useful for Hack Week participants.
+Topics include Python, git/GitHub, and research software engineering best practices.

 ## Code of conduct

 Plasma Hack Week has adopted the [Contributor Covenant Code of